BTW-SharkTracker/Shark-Tracker/README.md

             4/17: Animation, UI
             4/17-4/20: Troubleshooting/Final Revisions
             4/21: Class Milestone 5, Final Product & Presentation
     - We are relatively on schedule currently.
 We have the bathysphere data, nodes, and some degree of filtering in place.
+We initially planned on having the links done by now, but filtering the nodes took longer than expected.
+Our next steps are continuing to work with filtering the nodes, especially from land, as well as adding links and updating the overall appearance.
     - We do still need to add in links and get the filtering working better than it is currently.